Guides

 The collector continues to scrape and buffer data in WAL segments, but it must tag those segments for

 ClickHouse before forwarding them to the ingestor.
-Set storage-backend = "clickhouse"
+Set storage-backend = "clickhouse" in the TOML

-) and keep the ingest endpoint pointed at the ingestor.
+config (or pass --storage-backend=clickhouse) and keep the ingest endpoint pointed at the ingestor.

-Example snippet derived from tools/clickhouse/collector-minimal.toml
+Example snippet derived from tools/clickhouse/collector-minimal.toml:

 endpoint = "https://ingestor:9090"